The school wants to take away some of my child’s accommodations. What can I do?

 It’s also possible the school might decide your child needs specialized instruction instead of an accommodation.
 This isn’t all that common, but here’s an example that involves a child who struggles with taking notes.

-The school might try seating him near the teacher to see if this helps him stay focused and take better notes.
-But his note-taking doesn’t improve with this accommodation.
-So after a while, the school stops providing preferential seating and instead has a special education teacher work with him on a different way of taking notes.
+The school might try seating your child near the teacher to see if this helps your child stay focused and take better notes.
+But your child’s note-taking doesn’t improve with this accommodation.
+So after a while, the school stops providing preferential seating and instead has a special education teacher work with your child on a different way of taking notes.

 For instance, you might be told that a new teacher isn’t comfortable with an accommodation.
 Or that the school’s budget was cut.
 Or that your child doesn’t use the accommodation.
 Or even that parents of other students have complained that your child has an advantage.